Julia Angwin

-Julia Angwin is a Pulitzer Prize-winning American investigative journalist, New York Times bestselling author, and entrepreneur.
-She is co-founder and editor-in-chief of The Markup, a nonprofit newsroom that investigates the impact of technology on society.
-She was a senior reporter at ProPublica from 2014 to April 2018 and staff reporter at the New York bureau of The Wall Street Journal from 2000 to 2013.
-Angwin is author of non-fiction books, Stealing MySpace: The Battle to Control the Most Popular Website in America (2009) and Dragnet Nation (2014).
-She is a winner and two-time finalist for the Pulitzer Prize in journalism.
+Julia Angwin is an American investigative journalist, author, and entrepreneur.
+She co-founded and was editor-in-chief of The Markup, a nonprofit newsroom that investigates the impact of technology on society.
+She was a staff reporter at the New York bureau of The Wall Street Journal from 2000 to 2013, during which time she was on a team that won the Pulitzer Prize in journalism.
+She worked as a senior reporter at ProPublica from 2014 to April 2018, during which time she was a finalist for the Pulitzer Prize.

+Angwin is the author of two non-fiction books, Stealing MySpace: The Battle to Control the Most Popular Website in America (2009) and Dragnet Nation (2014).

 Early life and education

 Julia Angwin was born in Champaign, Illinois, to university professor parents who moved to Silicon Valley in 1974 to work in the emerging personal computer industry.
 She grew up in Palo Alto, where she learned to code in the 5th grade.
 During summers, she worked at the Hewlett-Packard Demo Center in Cupertino.
 Angwin graduated from the University of Chicago in 1992 with a B.A. in mathematics.
 She was named a Knight-Bagehot Fellow at Columbia Journalism School in 1998.
 She then completed her MBA at Columbia University with a concentration in accounting in 1999.